 For help on immigration matters, financial aid, health insurance, work permission, advising on personal concerns, or any topic of special interest to international students, please contact the International Student Advisor.

 There are two types of appointments: (1) regular 30-minute appointments that will give students time to discuss more complex situations; and (2) five- to ten-minute drop-in appointments for quick questions.
 It is a good idea to schedule regular 30-minute appointments, but the International Student Advisor is always there to help you.
 You just need to ask for help.
 Drop-ins, however, are on a first-come, first-served basis.
-The Office of the International Student Advisor is located at fine arts building room 125 and is open from 8:00 a.m. to 12:00 p.m. and from 1:00 p.m. to 5:00 p.m. on weekdays (Summer hours: 7:00 a.m. to 5:30 p.m.).
+The Office of the International Student Advisor is located at Fine Arts building room 208 and is open from 8:00 a.m. to 12:30 p.m. and from 1:30 p.m. to 5:00 p.m. on weekdays (Summer hours: 7:00 a.m. to 5:30 p.m.
+Monday through Thursday).

 It refers to the visa status given to an international applicant who wishes to enter the U.S. temporarily and solely for the purpose of study.